Air Conditioner Repair Checklist

 - The initial place is examining your air filter.
 Buy a new one if it’s dirty.

-- Then ensure the registers are free across your home.
+- Make sure the registers are open across your home.

 - If you’re still not receiving adequate cold air, you should have your ducts examined by a professional like Farnell Heating & Air Conditioning Inc. Your ducts could need to be fixed or hooked up again in limited space spots like your attic, basement or crawl space.